NicMcPhee/refactor-rustlings-try-from-into/README.md

-The slice version has a lot of slice-specific code, but both the tuple and the array versions almost exactly capture the shared logic, differing only in the pattern matching on the argument.
+The slice version has a lot of slice-specific code, but both the tuple and the array versions almost exactly capture the shared logic, differing only in the pattern matching on the function's argument.
 So either of them could nicely form the basis of our refactoring.

-> Note that instead of building everything on top of one of the existing
-> solutions, we could quite reasonably implement a function on `Color`
-> that takes the three `i16` components as separate arguments, and then
-> call that from all three of these `TryFrom` implementations.
-Since the
-> array version provides such a clean solution, however, I'm happy to just
-> use it instead of creating a new function.

 Looking ahead a little, I'm going to define the first and third versions (tuple and slice) in terms of the second (array) version.
 The main reason